About this day

 Julia Geddes is an experienced Head of English, a Senior Examiner for a major examination board and a textbook author.
-She has published a large number of study guides for both GCSE and A-level students.
+She has published many study guides for both GCSE and A-level students.

 The Art of Persuasion Carol Leach, Examiner, Teacher and Textbook Author

 Carol considers a topical issue and highlights ways to shape a view.
 She helps students argue a case while taking the audience with them.

 This session supports writing to present a viewpoint, persuade and sell and the speaking and listening component.